jtremback/gravity-testnet-v2/readme.md

 The MBT driver is located in the `rust` directory, and the accompanying TLA+ specifications are in the `tla` directory.

 It should be possible to combine both of the shell scripts into one, but I haven't been able to get it working.
-In any case, you should restart both of them each time you run te tests.
+In any case, you should restart both of them each time you run the tests.